ekspla/micropyGPS/README.md

 # micropyGPS

+Modfied by ekspla (https://github.com/ekspla/micropyGPS), 2023.
+Tested on CPython 3 and Micropython 1.19.1.

+1. Fixed wrong formatted decimal degrees in latitudes and logitudes.
+DD format should have sign (+/-) indicating N/S or E/W.  These properties in dd fromat are changed from tuples to float values.

+2. Tuples (instead of lists) are used in most of the attributes for less memory consumption.

+3. Change in speed attribute (knots only).
+The unit conversions are trivial.
+Use speed_string().

+4. Undefined DOP is changed from float(0.0) to float('nan') because 0.0 has an opposite meaning.

+5. Modified the code in update() for efficiency.
+Unsupported gps sentences are not read any more; use mutable supported_sentences (dict) to control.

+6. Added ZDA parser from which centuries in years (int:19 or 20) can be read; the attribute updated.

+7. In RMC/GGA/GLL/ZDA, timestamp and coordinate parsers are refactored.

+8. f-strings are used in string formatting.
+This requires relatively new (!= EOL) python versions.

+9. Refactored pretty printing of latitude_string() and longitude_string().

+10. Centuries in years are shown by s_dmy and s_mdy format in date_string().

+11. Import of math module is not required.
+Change in speed and efficiency was negligible without it.

+12. Fixed assertion error of test_micropyGPS.test_logging() due to the teriminator (\r\n) on Windows.

 ## Overview

 micropyGPS is a full featured GPS NMEA sentence parser for use with [MicroPython] and the PyBoard embedded